Language Immersion and Human Services Exploration in Costa Rica

-Kellie Reed Ashcraft is a professor in the Department of Social Work, and is in her 20th year at Appalachian.
+Kellie Reed Ashcraft is a professor in the Department of Social Work, and is in her 21st year at Appalachian.
 She primarily teaches introductory social work at the bachelors and masters social work levels, as well as courses in the MSW Community and Organizational Practice concentration.
-Dr. Reed Ashcraft's research and practice interests include community practice, program evaluation, and at risk children and families.
+Dr. Reed Ashcraft's research and practice interests include community practice, program evaluation, trauma-informed/resilience-building community efforts, and at risk children and families.
 Dr. Reed Ashcraft previously led a 6 credit, study abroad trip to India with 11 undergraduate and graduate social work students.
-She is excited by this opportunity to co-lead the Costa Rica trip with Ms. Sarah Donovan, and she looks forward to experiencing Costa Rica with Ms. Donovan and the students that join them!
+She and Ms. Sarah Donovan co-led the Costa Rica SW program in 2018 and is excited to co-lead it again in 2019!

 Ms. Sarah Donovan

 Sarah Donovan is a full-time Lecturer of social work and enjoys teaching foundational social work courses to students who are new to the field.
 Her favorite course to teach is Cultural Competence in the Helping Professions, and she expects her professional focus on cultural humility will promote student learning during the cultural immersion experience in Costa Rica.
 Ms. Donovan is bilingual and focused her professional social work practice on working with and advocating for Spanish-speaking immigrant families in North Carolina for the past 14 years.
 Ms. Donovan has traveled throughout many parts of Europe and Central America and looks forward to returning to Costa Rica with Dr. Reed Ashcraft and all the amazing students who will be accompanying them!

 - CONTACT THE FACULTY DIRECTOR(S) TO DISCUSS THE PROGRAM